AritroSaha10/calgaryhacks22-parking-spot-detector/README.md

-# calgaryhacks22-parking-spot-detector
+# Parking Spot Detector (CalgaryHacks22)
-Parking spot detector
+Parking spot detector (a part of the ChargePilot project)